itzdivicodes/Gemini-Bot/README.md

 ## 🤖 ChatBot using Google Gemini API

-A lightweight conversational chatbot powered by the Google Gemini API and built with Python.
-It provides intelligent and interactive responses to user queries, blending natural language understanding with creative and insightful replies.
+A lightweight conversational chatbot powered by the Google Gemini API, built with Python and Streamlit.
+It delivers intelligent, creative, and interactive responses to user queries, blending natural language understanding with real-time conversation flow.

 ### Features

-- AI-powered intelligent replies using Google Gemini
+AI-powered replies using Google Gemini 2.5
-- Supports both English and Hindi mixed-language queries
-- Contextual and insightful responses
+Supports English and Hindi mixed-language queries Context-aware and insightful responses
-- Secure API key management using .env file
+Secure API key management using .env
-- Easy to run, lightweight, and customizabl
+Lightweight, customizable, and easy to deploy

 ### Tech Stack